Alpha TV Cyprus

-Alpha Cyprus (Greek: Alpha Κύπρου) is a Cypriot Channel, created in 2015, a Sister-Channel of Alpha TV Greece, & operates its programs.
+Alpha Cyprus (Greek: Alpha Κύπρου) is a Cypriot Channel, created in 2015, a Sister-Channel of Alpha TV Greece, and operates its programs.
 The general manager is Petros Petrou.
-Alpha Cyprus is one of the Highest-rated channels in Cyprus.
+Alpha Cyprus is one of the highest-rated channels in Cyprus.

 History

 On the 13th of October 2015, Alpha Cyprus was founded.
 Alpha Television Cyprus Limited was the owner of the Alpha TV company in Cyprus.
 A major shareholder of the company was the entrepreneur and owner of Alpha TV, the Greek TV station of the same name, Dimitris Kontominas.
 On the 9th of November 2015, Dimitris Kontominas filed with the Cyprus Broadcasting Authority to request permission to obtain a free Cyprus Broadcast.
 On the 27th of November 2015, Alpha TV got licensed to broadcast in Cyprus.
 On the 21st of March 2016, the official presentation of Alpha Cyprus took place at a press conference.
 The program of the station & the staff members of the new channel were presented.
 On the 4th April 2016, Alpha Cyprus began operation, having coverage in all of Cyprus.
 On the 11th of April 2018, all the shares of Alpha Cyprus were sold to the Papaellinas Group for €7 Million.